deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/transferlearning/vgg16/TransferLearning.md

     - On a copy: With the transfer learning API which will return a new model with the relevant frozen layers
     - In place: With the transfer learning helper API which will apply the frozen layers to the given model.

-* FineTune configurations will selectively update parameters.
+* FineTune configurations will selectively update learning parameters.

 For eg, if a learning rate is specified this learning rate will apply to all unfrozen/trainable layers in the model.
 However, newly added layers can override this learning rate by specifying their own learning rates in the layer builder.